metrorailings/OwlBlog/content/posts/week-5-circa-picks.md

 #### _History_

 Not much relevant history, even though these teams face off against one another twice.
 The last time Dak Prescott faced these Giants, his entire season came to an end.
 Despite Andy Dalton being forced into action for nearly two whole quarters that game, the Cowboys were still able to slip out with the win, thanks to the offense running up points in the first half, when Dak was still healthy.

+#### _Weather_

+Warm day with some winds swirling around.
+Not the most quarterback- friendly weather.

+***

+Dallas -7

+***

+**Dallas covers if**
+the Cowboys offense can drop at least 40 points against this soft Giants defense.

+**New York covers if**
+Daniel Jones and his limited number of weapons can match Dallas' offense, bullet for bullet.
+It won't be easy, given the tenacity of the Cowboys pass rushers.
+Micah Parsons in particular plays like a shark perpetually driven mad, blood or no blood.